 Mana Pools National Park was a big goal for me 2014.
 I had longed to go there since I saw a few of pictures by Morkel Erasmus in an Africa Geographic issue in 2012.
-It was not just the sheer wilderness that attracted me.
-But also the possibility to actually do much of the photography on foot.
+It was not only the sheer wilderness that attracted me.
+But, also the possibility to actually do much of the photography on foot.

-So what can I say about this recon trip to Mana Pools National Park?
+So what can I say about this recon trip to Zimbabwe?

-Well if you really want to know the hype about this place then you have to go there.
+Well if you really want to know the hype about a place then you need to go there.
 It is hard to describe the sheer beauty of this raw wilderness.
-Game walks are in my eyes the right way to meet Africa’s wildlife.
-It adds so much more to a trip then the inside a safari vehicle ever will do.
-To smell nature, hear the sound and be able to get close to wild animals on foot is something special.
+Game walks are in my eye the right way to meet Africa’s wildlife.
+It add much more to a trip then the inside a safari vehicle ever will do.
+To smell nature, hear the sound and be able to get close to wild animals on foot is something truly special.

-Mana Pools National Park was for me as a photographer a real gem as it offered me low angle photography.
+This National Park was for me as a photographer a real gem as it offered proper low angle photography.
 The downside was that I got more bushes in the way making either foreground or background a little messy at times.
-Not something that bothered me if I compare it with the experience it was to walk with the animals and the possibilities it gave me as a photographer.
+Not something that bothered me if I compare it with the experience of walking with animals and the possibilities it gave me as a photographer.